TCL's $500 10 Pro phone is going to give Galaxy S10 a run for its money

-Like with so many products here at CES, I had been briefed on the TCL 10 Pro before ever setting eyes on the new phone.
-But once I saw it for myself, it became the only phone in the room.
-It's the screen that immediately grabbed me.
-Saturated, ultracrisp AMOLED, and framed by two curved sides.
-TCL made the screen panel in-house.
-This is the prettiest new phone I've seen in a long time, and from the front, it's a perfect Galaxy S10 clone -- and it'll cost you under $500.
+Like with so many products here at CES, I had been briefed on the TCL 10 Pro before ever setting eyes on it.
+But it didn't click until I saw it for myself in person: This is the prettiest new phone I've seen in a long time.
+And it would also make a perfect Galaxy S10 clone, at least from the front, but it'll set you back much less -- under $500 compared to the $800 and up for the Galaxy.
+TCL made the screen panel in-house, and it's the screen that immediately grabbed me: Saturated, ultracrisp AMOLED, and framed by two curved sides.
+One look, and it was the only phone in the room.

 TCL may not be a familiar phone brand to you.
 Better known for making really good, affordable TVs, this is same brand behind Alcatel phones, and it licenses the BlackBerry brand name.
 At a time when phone prices are at an all-time high, TCL vows to bring quality specs to the $500 neighborhood.